cockroachdb/docs/src/current/cockroachcloud/billing-management.md

 ## View invoices

 You can view all of your organization's past invoices on the **Invoices** tab of the **Billing** page.
 Download any invoice to see the details of your charges for a billing period.

+If you're using [folders]({% link cockroachcloud/folders.md %}) to organize your clusters, billing is grouped by folder.
+Click any folder to view invoices for individual clusters within it.